Semantic Indexes for Machine Learning-based Queries over Unstructured Data: Introduction

-\sn can be used in conjunction with any query processing algorithm that requires access to proxy scores.
-We demonstrate how to answer aggregation, selection, and limit queries based on proxy algorithms~\cite{kang2019blazeit, kang2017noscope, kang2020approximate, anderson2018predicate, lu2018accelerating} in this work.
-To answer queries given the cluster representatives and embeddings in \sn, we cluster the remaining frames by embedding distance and propagate the annotations to unannotated records (Section~\ref{sec:query-proc}).
-For example, for counting the number of cars in a video, we would assign an unannotated frame the average number of cars of the closest cluster representatives.
-These scores are then used in query processing algorithms, often to debias proxy scores.
-We further show that as the target DNN is executed over the data, we can further cluster the embeddings, which improves performance (i.e., \sn's indexes can be ``cracked''~\cite{idreos2007database}).
+Specifically, we propose a method of using \sn's embeddings and the labeled records (i.e., cluster representatives) to generate proxy scores \emph{automatically}, including for proxy-based aggregation, selection, and limit query processing algorithms (Section~\ref{sec:query-proc})~\cite{kang2019blazeit, kang2017noscope, kang2020approximate, anderson2018predicate, lu2018accelerating}. \sn generates per-record proxy scores by propagating annotations from the cluster representatives to the unlabeled records.
+For example, we could assign an unannotated frame the number of cars in the closest cluster representative for counting cars.
+These scores can then used in query processing algorithms, such as those in \blazeit, probabilistic predicates, Tahoma, etc. Moreover, as the target labeler is executed over more data during query processing, we can incrementally improve \sn's clustering, which improves performance (i.e., \sn's indexes support ``cracking''~\cite{idreos2007database}).

-To understand \sn's performance, we provide a theoretical analysis of how the triplet loss corresponds to downstream query accuracy (Section~\ref{sec:analysis}).
-We prove a positive result: queries that compute Lipschitz-continuous functions of the data will achieve \emph{exact} results for 0 triplet loss and dense enough clustering.
-We further prove bounds on query performance when the triplet loss is not 0.
+To understand \sn's performance, we provide a theoretical analysis of \sn and downstream query accuracy (Section~\ref{sec:analysis}).
+We prove that queries that are Lipschitz-continuous functions of the data will achieve \emph{exact} results when using \sn (with sufficiently dense clustering) under 0 training loss, and quantitative bounds when the training loss is not 0. \colora{Although our assumptions are strong, our analysis provides statistically grounded intuition for why TASTI can outperform baselines.
+We validate our intuition with extensive experiments (Section~\ref{sec:eval}).}

-We implement \indname in a prototype system.
-To demonstrate the efficacy of our indexing method, we evaluate \sn on four datasets, including widely studied video datasets~\cite{kang2019blazeit, kang2020approximate, xu2019vstore, jiang2018chameleon, canel2019scaling} and a text dataset~\cite{zhongSeq2SQL2017}.
-We execute aggregation, selection, and limit queries over these datasets, as studied by prior work~\cite{kang2019blazeit, kang2020approximate, kang2017noscope}.
-Across all queries and datasets, we show that \sn outperforms state-of-the-art~\cite{kang2019blazeit, kang2020approximate} by up to 24$\times$.
-We further show that \sn performs well across a range of parameter settings.
+We implemented \indname in a prototype system and evaluated it on four datasets, including widely studied video datasets~\cite{kang2019blazeit, kang2020approximate, xu2019vstore, jiang2018chameleon, canel2019scaling}, a text dataset~\cite{zhongSeq2SQL2017}, and a speech dataset~\cite{ardila2019common}.
+We integrated \sn into query processing algorithms for aggregation, selection, and limit queries as proposed by prior work and executed these queries over the datasets.
+We show that \sn's indexes require up to 10$\times$ \emph{fewer} labels from the target labeler to construct than generating training data for per-query proxy model methods, as \sn leverages redundancy in the datasets.
+Furthermore, \sn outperforms on query runtime across all queries and datasets we evaluate on by up to 24$\times$ over previous optimized systems.